Neo-Nazism in Russia: Werewolf Legion

-During the spring in 1994, a neo-Nazi group called the Werewolf Legion was formed in Moscow.
+In the spring of 1994, a neo-Nazi group called the Werewolf Legion was formed in Moscow.
 Shortly after its formation, the group allegedly attempted to set fire to the Olympic sports hall in Moscow, which was serving as the site of a Messianic Jewish conference.
-They were also reported to have planned arson attacks on movie theaters that were showing the Holocaust film Schindler's List.
+They were also reported to have planned arson attacks on movie theaters that were screening the film Schindler's List.
 Three members of the group were put on trial for charges of homicide, robbery, hooliganism and inciting racial hatred.

-Two of the members received prison sentences by the Russian court, and the group was broken up by Russian Federal security forces in July 1994.
+Two of the members received prison sentences by the Russian court, and the group was dismantled by Moscow law enforcement in July 1994.